oconnor0/BeaconRoad/CoreRules.md

             * *This special ability may be taken twice - once for each of your bloodlines.*

-## Halfing
+## Halfling

-* *A little person given to cheer.*
+- *A little person given to cheer.*

-* Senses:
+- Senses:

-    * Normal.
+    - Normal.

-* Size:
+- Size:

-    * Small (2.5' × 2.5'), averaging between 2' and 3' tall.
+    - Small (2.5' × 2.5'), averaging between 2' and 3' tall.

-* Stride:
+- Stride:

-    * 20'.
+    - 20'.

-* Virtue:
+- Virtue:

-    * **Cheer:**
+    - **Cheer.**

-        * Your unassailable mood lifts the spirits of others in the darkest of times.
+        - Your unassailable mood lifts the spirits of others in the darkest of times.

-* Vice:
+- Vice:

-    * **Gluttony:**
+    - **Gluttony.**

-        * Gratification from lovers, food, drink, drugs, art, theater, etc.
+        - Gratification from lovers, food, drink, drugs, art, theater, etc.

-* Special Abilities
+- Special Abilities

-    * **Infiltrator.**
+    - **Infiltrator.**

-        * You are not affected by **quality** or **Tier** when you bypass security measures.
+        - You are not affected by **quality** or **Tier** when you bypass security measures.

-            * *This ability lets you contend with higher-Tier enemies on equal footing.
+            - *This ability lets you contend with higher-Tier enemies on equal footing.
 When you're cracking a safe, picking a lock, or sneaking past elite guards, your effect level is never reduced due to superior Tier or quality level of your opposition.*

-            * *Are you a renowned safe cracker?
+            - *Are you a renowned safe cracker?
 Do people tell stories of how you slipped under the noses of two Chief Inspectors, or are your exceptional talents yet to be discovered?*

-    * **Subterfuge.**
+    - **Subterfuge.**

-        * You may expend **special armor** to resist a consequence from suspicion or persuasion, or to **push yourself** for subterfuge.
+        - You may expend **special armor** to resist a consequence from suspicion or persuasion, or to **push yourself** for subterfuge.

-            * *When you use this ability, tick one of your special armor boxes on your playbook sheet.
+            - *When you use this ability, tick one of your special armor boxes on your playbook sheet.
 If you "resist a consequence" of the appropriate type, you avoid it completely.
 If you use this ability to push yourself, you get one of the benefits (advantage, +1 effect, etc.) but you don't take 1 stress.
 Your special armor is restored at the beginning of downtime.*

 ## Human